bosemessi/bosemessi.github.io/_posts/2023-01-07-SurvivalAnalysis.md

 (vi) All other types of chain ends - tackles, interceptions, clearances etc - bring "death" to the chain, no censoring here.

+Now, we will be plotting "survival curves" to show the chance of a possession chain surviving beyeon time t (in seconds).
+Typical possession chains are very short - less than 10 seconds.
+The longest chains probably last for a minute or two, maybe a bit more.
+How do survival curves typically look like ?
+Well, at the beginning, since nothing has happened, chance of surviving beyond that point is 100%, so survival curves start from 1 and then slowly goes down to zero as time progresses and events keep happening.
+We don't know apriori what form these curves will take, so we plot a non-parametric form known as the Kaplan-Meier Survival Curve.
+We can also study the partial effects of various factors on the survival curve via a regression technique called Cox Proportional Hazards Model.
+Both of these have been implemented via the fantastic [lifelines](https://lifelines.readthedocs.io/en/latest/) package by Cam Davidson-Pilon.

 # A Journey through the pages of History

 Now, perhaps that gif in the beginning was too fast for you.
 Here I am going to show in details the survival curves for each season separately.
+These are the Kaplan-Meier survival curves I mentioned in the previous section.

 ## The Glory Years under Pep Guardiola from 2008-09 to 2011-12